 Keep a Firm Eye on the Search Volume

-Being an SEO expert, often we ignore keyword phrases with low volume, the ones hardly anyone uses.
+Being SEO Experts, often we ignore keyword phrases with low volume, the ones hardly anyone uses.
 Isn’t it?
 But, that should not be the standard practice as an SEO starter.

-But for that low volume word your website ranks fourth on SERP and the researcher who clicks your website using that low volume keyword sign a B2B contract worth $300,000 for machinery parts with your business.
+But for that low-volume word, your website ranks fourth on SERP and the researcher who clicks your website using that low-volume keyword signs a B2B contract worth $300,000 for machinery parts with your business.
 It happens, now would you ignore it.

 4. Think Twice before going with the high volume, low competition advice

-For years, experts in SEO have given advice to starters to look out and pursue low competition and high volume keywords.
+For years, experts in SEO have given advice to starters to look out for and pursue low-competition and high-volume keywords.

 Sounds fantastic!!
 But, it is mostly thinking about the apple and oranges way.

 People in the SEO industry also suggest preferring Google Keyword Planner in an attempt to capture volume and determine competition through low, medium, and high rankings.

 Well, if that’s your preferred SEO way, then here is the catch: the competition rating indicates advertising NOT organic searches.